-This is evident in shared reading sessions, where pupils are given the chance to explore unfamiliar vocabulary and expand their knowledge of words.
+This is evident in shared reading sessions across the curriculum, where pupils are given the chance to explore unfamiliar vocabulary and expand their knowledge of words.
 We always endeavour to model the correct grammar and expect pupils to do the same in their use of spoken and written language.
 Pupils are regularly given the chance to orally rehearse ideas for writing, they are also encouraged to develop their speaking and listening through assemblies, class presentations and use of pupil voice.
 This helps to develop their confidence and competence in spoken language and listening skills.

-At the Convent of Jesus and Mary Infant School & Nursery, we believe that writing is strengthened by instilling in our pupils the love for reading.
+At the Convent of Jesus and Mary Infant School & Nursery, we believe that writing is strengthened by instilling in our pupils a love for reading.
 We value the significant impact reading has on the successful development of writing, by providing a purpose and a context for writing.
-It is our intent to ensure our pupils develop a deep connection and devotion for reading and are exposed to high quality vocabulary, which will impact on their ability to become authors and developing their own, individualised style of writing.
+It is our intent to ensure our pupils develop a deep connection and devotion for reading and are exposed to high quality vocabulary, which will impact on their ability to become authors and develop their own, individualised style of writing.

 All pupils from the EYFS to Year two are provided with daily opportunities to develop and apply their writing skills across the wider curriculum.
 Through the English Handbook, all teachers follow a yearly overview of the writing genres they should teach.
 Our language rich lessons are planned to ensure correct coverage of the key genres as well as build on skills and knowledge year on year.

-Planned units usually take between two and four weeks to complete, and the outcome of each unit is an ‘Extended Write’ which will be used to assess the pupil’s skills against the agreed success criteria.
-Through this progression of learning our pupils develop a clear understanding of the writing process from early acquisition to fluent writers and establish themselves as authors in their own right.
+Planned units usually take between two and four weeks to complete, and the outcome of each unit is a quality piece of writing which will be used to assess the pupil’s skills against the agreed success criteria.
+Each week, our pupils are taught to develop an understanding of the text through reading comprehension - exploring key themes, events, setting, plot and characters.
+Pupils are then taught grammar skills which should link with the particular genre of writing being explored at the time.
+They learn to identify and apply the grammatical knowledge within the modelled text, before progressing through the process of writing with discussing ideas, planning, writing, editing, re-drafting in order to ensure it is fit for purpose and audience.
+Through this progression of learning, our pupils develop a clear understanding of the writing process from early acquisition to fluent writers and establish themselves as authors in their own right.

 We develop our pupils’ writing skills in order to improve their stamina and ability to write with confidence and reach the expected standard for their age and beyond.
-Our pupils begin their writing journey through visual literacy, drama and role play which builds upon their knowledge of writing for different contexts and purposes.
+Our pupils begin their writing journey through visual literacy, drama and role play which builds upon their knowledge of writing for different purpose and audience.
 They journey through the process of writing by discussing ideas, planning, writing, editing, re-drafting in order to ensure the end result is to publish and display their learning.
-Our pupils are exposed to high level vocabulary through the excellent texts we use as well as the language used through the wider curriculum.
-Teaching handwriting skills is regularly incorporated into English lessons and parents are encouraged to support this at home as well as the weekly grammar, spelling and speaking and listening home learning tasks.
+Our pupils are exposed to high level vocabulary through the diverse and quality literature we use as well as the language used through the wider curriculum.
+Spelling and Grammar is taught using our online platform Pearson Bug Club.

-Synthetic phonics at our school is taught using the Pearson Bug Club Phonics: The programme fosters pupil’s speaking and listening skills and equips them with the phonic knowledge and skills they need to become fluent readers by the end of Key Stage One.
+Synthetic phonics at our school is taught in context using the Pearson Bug Club Phonics: The programme fosters pupil’s speaking and listening skills and equips them with the phonic knowledge and skills they need to become fluent readers by the end of Key Stage One.
 The Bug Club Phonics programme enables pupils to see the relationship between reading and spelling from an early phase so that the teaching of one reinforces understanding of the other.
 Decoding (reading) and encoding (spelling) are treated as reversible processes.
 This is made up of a six-phase teaching programme with each phase building on the skills and knowledge of previous learning.
 They are also taught to read and spell high frequency words for their phase.